Canton of Jura: History

 On creation, the canton adopted the title Republic and Canton of Jura.
 Other cantons in Switzerland using the title "Republic and Canton" are Ticino, Geneva, and Neuchâtel.
 In each case, the title refers to the autonomy of the canton and its nominal sovereignty within the Swiss Confederation.

 Since 1994, the question of the Jura region has again been controversial.
 In 2004, a federal commission proposed that the French-speaking southern Jura be united with the canton of Jura, as the language question now seems to be more important than the denominational one.
 A possible solution would be to create two half-cantons, as reunification with the creation of only a single canton would mean a complete restructuring of Jura's current political system, with the cantonal capital being transferred from Delémont to Moutier.

 On 18 June 2017, the town of Moutier voted to secede from the canton of Bern and join the canton of Jura in a referendum.
 On 17 September 2017, the nearby municipalities of Belprahon and Sorvilier conversely voted to remain in the canton of Bern.
 The vote in Moutier was later declared invalid.
 On 28 March 2021, Moutier again voted to secede from Bern and join Jura in an officially sanctioned referendum.
-The changeover is expected to be implemented by 2026.
+As of the first of January 2026, Moutier is now an official part of the canton of Jura.